-While schools must report single cases to their local health department, LHDs should work with schools to determine if there is an outbreak.
-An outbreak in a school setting is defined as three or more laboratory-confirmed (by RT-PCR or antigen) COVID-19 cases among students or staff with onsets within a 14-day period, who are epidemiologically linked1, do not share a household, and were not identified as close contacts of each other in another setting during standard case investigation or contact tracing.
+Schools must report single cases to their local health department.
+LHDs will work with schools to determine if there is an outbreak.
+An outbreak in a school setting is defined as three or more laboratory-confirmed (by RT-PCR or antigen) COVID-19 cases among students or staff with onsets within a 14-day period, who are epidemiologically linked2, do not share a household, and were not identified as close contacts of each other in another setting during standard case investigation or contact tracing.